tardisgo/tardisgo/README.md

 haxe -main tardis.Go -cp tardis -js tardis/go.js -resource testdata/config.xml@/myapp/static/config.xml
 node < tardis/go.js
 ```
-To add more than one file, use multiple -resource flags (the haxe ".hxml" compiler paramater file format can be helpful here).
+To add more than one file, use multiple -resource flags (the haxe ".hxml" compiler parameter file format can be helpful here).
 The files are stored as part of the executable code, in a target-specific way.
 The only resources that will be loaded are those named with a leading "/".
 A log file of the load process can be found at "/fsinit.log" in the in-memory file-system.

 To load a zipped file system (very slow to un-zip, but useful for testing) use go code
 `syscall.UnzipFS("myfs.zip")`